lnphng/Data-Analyst-with-Python/README.md

 ## Datacamp Projects

-This folder includes projects on [Datacampsite](https://www.datacamp.com/projects/), on which I try myself to do projects in oder to review, update my knowledge and get experience in this field.
+This folder includes projects on [Datacampsite](https://www.datacamp.com/projects/), on which I try myself each day to do a small project in oder to review, update my knowledge and get experience in this field.

 <p style='text-align: center;'> <b><i> *********************** Übung macht den Meister *********************** </i> </b>

 </p>

 ### 01. Exploring the Evolution of Linux
 <p><a href="https://commons.wikimedia.org/wiki/File:Tux.svg">